sara-ghavampour/deep-learning-lab-spring2023/README.md

 .
-[MNIST MLP Classification](mnist-mlp-classification): Investigaing the effects of deifferent properties of MLP such as number of layers, number on neurons in each layer and optimizer on accuracy.
+[MNIST MLP Classification](mnist-mlp-classification): Investigaing the effects of different properties of MLP such as number of layers, number on neurons in each layer and optimizer on accuracy.

 .
 [Transfer Learning](transfer-learning): Pretrain ResNet, DenseNet and VGG on Dog&Cat dataset ,and conduct experiments on different percentages of freezing layers in the fine-tuning satge.